GuruCharan6/AI-Digital-Twin/README.md

 - Recorded 2–3 minutes of clean voice samples
 - Used **Chatterbox** for voice replication
-- Output: a cloned `.wav` audio file of my script, spoken in my voice
+- Output: a cloned `.wav` audio file of my script, spoken in my own voice

 ---

-## Stage 3 — Talking Head Animation (ComfyUI + InfiniteTalk)
+## Stage 3 — Talking Head Animation (InfiniteTalk)

-**Goal:** Animate the AI-generated images to lip-sync with the cloned audio.
+**Goal:** Animate the AI images to lip-sync with the cloned audio inside ComfyUI.

-This is the core ComfyUI workflow, combining 5 models simultaneously:

 ### Models Used